 Now when you have preflighting turned on and your custom preflight profile selected, images that fall below your minimum desired resolution will be detected and flagged as errors.
-Then it’s up to you get a higher resolution image, scale the image down until its effective resolution is above your minimum, or decide if it’s ok to ignore the warning.
+Then, it’s up to you get a higher resolution image, scale the image down until its effective resolution is above your minimum, or decide if it’s okay to ignore the warning.
 If you don’t know, then your print vendor can help you out (or at least they should)!

 See also: Customizing a Preflight Profile